 This paper has only one purpose: To help firms adopt social media practices as an organization.
 If you don’t believe that social media has the power to create and strengthen relations ships.
-If you don’t see the potential in platforms like LinkedIn and Twitter to make thought leaders out of your best and brightest attorneys.
+If you don’t see the potential in platforms like Linkedin and Twitter to make thought leaders out of your best and brightest attorneys.
 If you would rather your attorneys stick to purely traditional marketing and business development methods.
 This paper is NOT for you.
-This paper is for the converted, those managing partners, marketing partners, or marketing professionals within a large firm structure that want to bring about an organization change.
-This paper is for leaders who need to influence multiple different people in different practices areas.
+This paper is for the converted, those managing partners, marketing partners, or marketing professionals within a large firm structure that want to bring about an organizational change.
+This paper is for leaders who need to influence multiple different people in different practice areas.

 As case studies to guide us, I have used a number of stories from Influencer: The Power to Change Anything As well as other case studies from my own experience that may be helpful.
 There is a limited amount of data available on large law firms implementing successful widespread social media practices, so I will add my experiences along with cues from a few other industries.